gitlabhq/gitlabhq/doc/administration/repository_checks.md

 resolved the issue use the admin panel to trigger a new repository check on the project.
 This will clear the 'check failed' state.

-If for some reason the periodical repository check caused a lot of false alarms you can choose to clear ALL repository check states from the 'Settings' page of the admin panel.
+If for some reason the periodic repository check caused a lot of false alarms you can choose to clear ALL repository check states from the 'Settings' page of the admin panel.